 In some cases, cooperative members and patrons may become interested in installing their own electric power generation equipment.
 In these cases, the Cooperative stands ready to work with you to ensure that your generation equipment is installed in a proper and safe manner, and in accordance with all applicable codes, standards, regulations, laws and insurance requirements.
-In most of these cases, you will also need to coordinate the installation and approval of your electric power generator with the state electrical inspector.
+Beltrami Electric Cooperative has updated the Distributed Generation/Net-Metering Policy to reflect the adoption of the Cooperative Minnesota Distribution Energy Resources Interconnection Process, (C-MIP).
+In most cases, you will also need to coordinate the installation and approval of your electric power generator with the state electrical inspector.
 Ensuring your safety, that of electrical utility workers and the public is of the utmost importance regarding generator systems.

 If you’re a member and are interested in interconnected solar or wind generation, call Beltrami Electric Cooperative at 218-444-2540 or 800-955-6083.
 Understand that there are rules concerning proper equipment, safety, liability and energy reimbursement.
 Please contact us before you start your project.

 In order to be compliant you must complete and return several documents for review and approval.
 As detailed on the C-MIP process, the specific documents and process is determined by the type and size of equipment you are planning to interconnect.
 Please look over the following documents and call with any questions you may have.